nattykorb/Capstone-Assets/README.md

 # Capstone-Assets

-Contains an SDIF-to-FM Analysis Tool (built from CNMAT-externals), GNU Radio Partial Demodulator [NOTE: The latter is a proof of concept!
-Hardly a working prototype, but does occasionally do weird things to loaded samples (and will make them sound like old BBC broadcasts)]
+Contains SDIF-to-FM Max Patch (built from CNMAT-externals), GNU Radio Demodulator [NOTE: The latter is a proof of concept!
+WARNING: Turn volume down before running script!
+Levels are unpredictable.)]